 The ABS uses a small metallic ring gear attached to the hub of the wheel along with a magnetic sensor to generate an electrical signal or tone ring which is sent to the ABS unit.
 Each wheel's sensor determines speed and when a wheel is about to lock.
 When the system senses a wheel is locking up, it reduces the braking force which allows the wheels to spin.
 Once the sensor no longer detects locking, it allows the brake to increase in pressure.
 Similar to an off and on switch, the unit monitors when the motorcycle is slowing down, speeding up or keeping a steady speed.

 What are the benefits of having ABS?

 Motorcycles equipped with ABS can help riders brake fully without wheels locking up by allowing them to stop suddenly and maintain better control.
 According to a 2003-2019 study by The Insurance Institute for Highway Safety (IIHS), motorcycles equipped with ABS resulted in a reduction in accident fatalities by 22%.

 Is ABS worth it on a motorcycle?

-Motorcycles with ABS are generally more expensive that those without it and the price difference between them can be hundreds of dollars.
+Motorcycles with an ABS are generally more expensive than those without and the price difference between them can be hundreds of dollars.
 Depending on the make, model and size of a motorcycle, not all are equipped with ABS.
-However, if you have a large bike and are not an off-road rider, then you will want to ask yourself how much your personal safety is worth.
+However, if you have a large bike and are not an off-road rider, you might want to consider this technology.
 Anyone can encounter an accident at any time regardless of how much motorcycle experience they have.
-If having ABS on your bike helps you avoid a potentially fatal accident, then you may likely feel the additional cost is worth it.
+If having an ABS on your bike helps you avoid a potentially fatal accident, you may feel the additional cost is worth it.